-What To Do If Your Furnace Switch Is Flipped?
+What To Do If Your Furnace Switch Has Been Flipped On to Off?

 The good news about a flipped furnace switch is that the fix is really easy: just flip it back on!

 Didn't work?
-If your furnace still isn't working or won't turn on, there is likely something bigger going on that will require a professional's perspective.
+If your furnace still is not working or your furnace won’t kick on, there is likely something bigger going on that will require a professional's perspective.

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.

 Let's Get It Fixed!